h5bp/Front-end-Developer-Interview-Questions/src/questions/html-questions.md

 * What does a `doctype` do?
 * How do you serve a page with content in multiple languages?
-* What kind of things must you be wary of when design or developing for multilingual sites?
+* What kind of things must you be wary of when designing or developing for multilingual sites?
 * What are `data-` attributes good for?
 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.